 Bashira Bellydance is a community dance group that has been together for more than ten years.
-Originally, classes were held at CSU and then moved to PCYC Bathurst.
-In 2012, the bellydancers moved again and classes are now held at West Bathurst Public School on Wednesdays from 6pm.
+Classes held at West Bathurst Public School on Wednesdays from 6.30pm and Saturdays at 10am

 Bellydancing is an ancient form of dancing, originating from the middle east.
 It is women’s dance, done by women to improve their fitness and vitality for centuries.
 The actual name Bellydancing is somewhat of a misnomer, with this name first being given to the dance form in 1926 at the World Trade Fair.
 It is thought that bellydancing was a corruption of “Baladi” which means simply country dancing.
 As almost no moves are done using the stomach, calling it hip dancing or torso dancing would be more accurate.
 Sometimes, bellydancing is referred to as Middle Eastern folkloric dance.